shrimantasatpati/GroundingDINO_Object_Counter/README.md

 ## GroundingDINO_Object_Counter
-* Counting number of occurrences of several objects in single/multiple images
-* Extending the GroundingDINO usability for counting and returning the total items detected

-'''
-- **CLASSES:** ['headlamp', 'men underwear', 'book', 'candy', 'paper', 'box', 'bottle'] #Classes to detect in images
+### Objective
+Count the number of occurrences of various objects in single or multiple images, leveraging the capabilities of GroundingDINO.
+This extension enhances GroundingDINO's usability by incorporating object counting functionality, providing a total count of detected items.

+## Configuration
+### CLASSES
-  * Change the items of the CLASSES list to detect other objects
+#Classes to detect in images.
+Change the items of the CLASSES list to detect other objects
+- ['headlamp', 'men underwear', 'book', 'candy', 'paper', 'box', 'bottle'] (*Modify the items in the CLASSES list to detect different objects.*)

+### BOX_THRESHOLD
-- **BOX_TRESHOLD:** 0.30
+- 0.30
+  (*Adjust the threshold for bounding box detection.*)

+### TEXT_THRESHOLD
-- **TEXT_TRESHOLD:** 0.20
+- 0.20
-'''
+  (*Adjust the threshold for text detection.*)

 ### Output images